 Finally, in desperation, she cried out to Him in her mind.
 "I just want to know....Please, tell me what I'm to do", she prayed.

 It was a moment of honest, and heartfelt submission to His will.
-She'd decided that no matter how hard it might be, she'd do what He directed.
+She'd decided in that moment of desperation that no matter how hard it might be, she'd do what He directed.
 If it meant breaking up with him, she would.
 If it meant throwing away her pride and lofty ideals, she would.
 In her deepest moment of desperation, her heart let go of her will as she firmly resolved to follow His.

-And just as strongly as her conviction to follow Him came, so too did His answer.
+And just as strongly as her conviction to follow Him was, so too did His answer come.

-It came with great strength and it came with great peace.
+It came with strength and it came with peace.